An iterative solver for the HPS discretization applied to three dimensional Helmholtz problems: The global system

 \begin{remark} To keep computations local to each leaf, we allow each leaf box to have its own set of boundary nodes.
-This means that for all interior leaf boundary faces have twice as many unknowns as there are discretization points on that face. \end{remark}
+This means that all interfaces of leaf boxes that are not on the boundary of $\Omega$ have twice as many unknowns as there are discretization points on that face. \end{remark}

-The block diagonal matrices $\mtx{A}^\tau$ are as defined in \eqref{eqn:leaf}.
-When all leaf boxes use the same order discretization, these matrices are all the same size.
-The off-diagonal matrices $\mtx{G}^\tau_{x}$, etc. are sparse matrices that extract the outgoing impedance data from the leaf vector data they are applied to.
-Specifically, they are defined by